useperform/perform/docs/index.rst

 Skim through the overview pages, particularly :doc:`overview/summary`, then check the :doc:`requirements guide<overview/requirements>`.

-Once you've got an overview of what Perform is, take the :doc:`Acme Widgets tutorial <tutorial/index>`, which will teach you how to build an application from scratch.
+Once you've got an overview of what Perform is, take the :doc:`Open Some Hours tutorial <tutorials/open-some-hours/index>`, which will teach you how to build an application from scratch.

 Topic index
 -----------